 If you’d like to learn more about how CBD can help all these conditions and review the research behind it, read our complete guide to CBD oil benefits here.

 Although all these purported medicinal benefits have been, and are being researched, none of the listed conditions have received federal approval for being treated clinically with CBD.
-The first and the only CBD-based therapy approved by the United States Food and Drug Administration (FDA) is the Epidiolex (cannabidiol) [CBD] oral solution for the treatment of epileptic seizures associated with Lennox-Gastaut syndrome and Dravet syndrome.
+The first and the only CBD-based therapy approved by the United States Food and Drug Administration (FDA) is the Epidiolex (cannabidiol) [CBD] oral solution for the treatment of epileptic seizures associated with Lennox-Gastaut syndrome and Dravet syndrome in patients who are two years old and older.

 CBD Oil Side Effects